ska-telescope/csp-lmc-prototype/README.md

 * csplmc-tangodb: the MariaDB database with the TANGO database tables
 * csplmc-databaseds: the TANGO DB device server
 * csplmc-cspmaster: the CspMaster TANGO device
-* csplmc-cbftestmaster: the CbfTestMaster TANGO device
+* csplmc-cspsubarray01: the nstance 01 of the CspSubarray TANGO device
 * csplmc-rsyslog-csplmc: the rsyslog container for the CSP.LMC devices

 To stop the Docker containers, issue the command